Introduction

 Importance of Parameters in Determining Environmental Impact

-In the case of benthic impact the key parameters are (not in order of importance): In the case of plankton impact:
+In the case of benthic impact the key parameters are (not in order of importance):- Rate of particulate waste production by the farm